How to GroupBy Index in Pandas?

 4. Use Both Column and Index on GroupBy

-Sometimes you may also be required to do group by on column and index at the same time, the good thing about groupby() function is it accepts both at the same time.
+Sometimes you may also be required to do group by column and index at the same time, the good thing about groupby() function is it accepts both at the same time.

 # Groupby Column & Index